joseteodoro/consent-enforcement/README.md

 Consent management and enforcement PoC

-PoC for consent management and enforcement using Go + graphql + couchdb
+PoC for consent management / enforcement using Go + graphql + couchdb

 Install all dependencies.